evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is an optional function for the side doors.

-You can choose between two types of roofs on this model.
+There are two different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass has an electrochromic function that lets you blend the glass to protect against the sun.

-You can order the car with tinted windows from B-pillar and back.
+Additionally, you can order the car with tinted windows from the B-pillar backward, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/bmw/ix/ix_xdrive50/exterior_1_st.jpg" title="BMW iX xDrive50" width="3000" height="1999"  >}}